FormidableLabs/victory/CONTRIBUTING.md

 $ pnpm run check
 ```

 This will do all the build, seeding the task cache so subsequent tasks are fast, and checks that everything is correctly working.
+Your Victory workflow could reasonably just be (1) making some changes to files + tests, and then (2) re-running `pnpm run check`!

 Here are some other useful tasks: